cloudfoundry-incubator/kubecf/dev/scf/docs/bosh-author.md

 BOSH release authors, who want to test their development code with the Quarks operator, need to build a Docker image from their release.
 This can be done with fissile.
-Afterwards the image can be uploaded to the test cluster and  tested locally with
+Upload the image to a cluster and test it, e.g. with SCF.

 ### Building a Docker Image with Fissile

-Build the BOSH release first and transform it with fissile.
+Build the BOSH release first and convert it with [fissile](https://github.com/cloudfoundry-incubator/fissile).

-https://github.com/cloudfoundry-incubator/cf-operator-ci/blob/master/pipelines/release-images/tasks/build.sh#L30
+Example on how to use fissile to build just the image: https://github.com/cloudfoundry-incubator/cf-operator-ci/blob/master/pipelines/release-images/tasks/build.sh#L30

 ### Uploading The Image

-Depending on your cluster, you'll need to get the locally build image to Kubernetes registry.
+Depending on your cluster, you'll need a way to get the locally build image into the Kubernetes registry.

-With minikube you can build directly on minikube's Docker, run `eval $(minikube docker-env)`, before you build the image with fissile.
+With *minikube* you can build directly on minikube's Docker.
+Switch to that docker daemon by running `eval $(minikube docker-env)`, before you build the image with fissile.

-With kind, you need to use `kind load docker-image` to make it available, i.e.:
+With *kind*, you need to use `kind load docker-image` after building the image, to make it available, i.e.:

 ```
 kind load docker-image docker.io/org/nats:0.1-dev